Skip to content

 Logger Hierarchy

-nonconform uses the following logger hierarchy: - nonconform: Root logger for all nonconform output - nonconform.estimation.*: Detector-specific logging - nonconform.strategy.*: Strategy-specific logging - nonconform.utils.*: Utility function logging
+nonconform uses the following logger hierarchy: - nonconform: Root logger for all nonconform output - nonconform.resampling.*: Strategy-specific logging - nonconform.weighting.*: Weight-estimation logging - nonconform.fdr: Weighted FDR control logging - nonconform.adapters: Detector adapter and score-polarity logging - nonconform._internal.*: Internal utility logging

 You can configure specific loggers for fine-grained control over output.